-At Moss Lane the Head teacher, Assessment Co-ordinators, Inclusion Leader and Class teacher monitor the progress of all pupils regularly on a $\frac{1}{2}$ termly basis to review their progress.
+At Moss Lane members of the SLT monitor the progress of all pupils regularly each 1⁄2 term to review their progress.

-The principle of early identification and intervention underpins our approach to identifying those pupils who need extra help.
+The principle of early identification and intervention underpins our approach to identifying those pupils who need additional support.
 This is often put in place, even if special educational need has not been identified.
 This extra support will enable the pupil to catch up.
-Examples of extra support are called interventions and could include 5 minute daily phonic box, daily reading with LSA, Write Dance, Snap maths programme, Language for thinking, Writing intervention groups, Phonics intervention groups and any other appropriate interventions suitable and beneficial for that child.
+Examples of extra support are called interventions and could include 5 minute daily phonic box, daily reading with an LSA, Write Dance, Snap maths programme, Language for Thinking, writing intervention groups, Drawing and talking, Phonics intervention groups and any other appropriate interventions suitable and beneficial for that child.

-Despite high quality targeted teaching some pupils may continue to make insufficient progress.
-For these pupils, and in consultation with parents, strengths and weaknesses are identified and used to identify an appropriate individualised children's learning plan.
-In many cases these underlying needs often explain inadequate progress or challenging behaviour.
-At times it may be necessary to consult with outside agencies to receive more specialised expertise.
+Despite quality first teaching some pupils may continue to make insufficient progress.
+For these pupils, and in consultation with parents, strengths and developments are identified and used to inform a personal children's learning plan.
+At times it may be necessary to consult with outside agencies to receive more specialised expertise such as, Learning and Language Support, Educational Psychologist or Speech and Language Therapists.

 The purpose of this more detailed assessment and review is to understand what additional resources and different approaches are required to enable the pupil to make better progress.
-These will be shared with parents, put into a support plan and reviewed regularly, and refined / revised if necessary.
-At this point because the pupil requires additional and extra provision we will have identified that the pupil has a special educational need.
+These will be shared with parents, put into a learning support plan and reviewed regularly through a 'plan, do, review' strategy.
+At this point because the pupil requires additional and extra provision we identify the pupil as having a special educational need.

-If the pupil makes good progress using this additional and different intervention (but would not be able to maintain this good progress without it) we will continue to identify the pupil as having a special educational need.
-If the pupil is able to maintain good progress without the additional and different resources he or she will not be identified with special educational needs.
+If the pupil makes good progress using this additional intervention (but would not be able to maintain this good progress without it) we will continue to identify the pupil as having a special educational need.
+If the pupil is able to maintain good progress without the additional and different resources he or she will not be identified as having special educational needs.

 We will ensure that all teachers and support staff who work with the pupil are aware of the support to be provided and the teaching approaches to be used.
 The school judges whether any additional support offered has had an impact on the pupils' educational progress by using the Code of Practice strategy of Assess, Plan, Do, Review.
-After 1⁄2 termly intervention the provision maps and children's learning plans are assessed, Interventions and children's learning plans are adapted, those adaptations are carried out and then progress reviewed again by the class teacher, LSA, Inclusion leader and assessment co-ordinator.
+After a 1⁄2 term of interventions the provision maps and children's learning plans are assessed, interventions and children's learning plans are adapted, those adaptations are carried out and then progress reviewed again by the Class Teacher, LSA, Inclusion Leader and Assessment Co-ordinator.

 Families are offered support by the Inclusion Leader to access information that may help their child's education.
-Parents are offered support in engaging with outside agencies that work with their child or is able to help their child.
+In addition to this, parents are helped with seeking support from outside agencies.

-Regular monitoring and review will focus on the extent to which planned outcomes have been achieved.
-The views of the pupil, parents and class/subject teachers will be taken into account.
-The assessment information from teachers will show whether adequate progress is being made.
+Regular monitoring and reviews will focus on the extent to which planned outcomes have been achieved.
+The views of the pupil, parents and Class/Subject Teachers will be taken into account.
+The assessment information from Teachers will show whether adequate progress is being made.